valera-rozuvan/lambda-math/README.md

 Pseudo lambda expressions for JS arbitrary-precision arithmetic operations.

+**NOTE: Under development.
+Most of the functionality is still not working.**

 ## Example

 Consider adding the floating point number `300 / 293` many times.
 72 times in fact.
 Now, we don't want to simply multiply a number by 72.
 We want to add it 72 times, so that we can clearly see the problem with floating point rounding which exists in standard JavaScript.
 So, using `lambda-math` library, we can write: